DanWBR/dwsim/README.md

 ## DWSIM - Open Source Process Simulator
 Copyright 2008-2024 Daniel Wagner and contributors

-DWSIM is a software for modeling, simulation and optimization of steady-state and dynamic chemical processes.
+DWSIM is a software for modeling, simulating, and optimizing steady-state and dynamic chemical processes.

 ### License